Loading...

 Importantly, this contradicts the flow of funds in the MMT narrative.
 Instead of government spending appearing like money creation it now becomes clear that most government taxing and spending is just a redistribution of existing bank deposits because most money is created independent of the government and the Fed operates as the clearing entity for deposit transfers.
 The specific view contradicts many of the narratives espoused in the general view.3

 For example, if a bank creates a $100 loan then this will create a $100 deposit.
 If there is a 10% reserve requirement then the loan will also require the Fed to create $10 of reserves.
 In other words, the loan creates deposits and also creates reserves, but those reserves come after the deposit.
 If the government decides to spend $1 by taxing $1 then the taxpayer’s payment is cleared when their bank debits $1 of deposits.
 The bank then credits $1 of existing reserves to the Treasury’s account at the Fed.
 When the government spends this $1 the bank is credited with $1 of reserves and the recipient is simultaneously credited with $1 of deposits.
 The balance sheets, in aggregate, did not expand at all because of government spending or lending operations.
 They only expanded because of the original loan creation.
-Weirdly, in the MMT world the circuit of spending actually starts with the Fed’s reserve creation.
-Monetary policy IS fiscal policy since they claim the real money creation started with the government expanding their balance sheet.
+MMT presents this as though the flow of funds started with the government instead of the bank.
 This is totally incoherent and misconstrues everything about how modern banking really operates.

 Further, all of the spending and asset flows are tracked in real-time by the Federal Government.
 MMTers like to say that taxes destroy money, but you can literally see the money, in its actual accounts whenever you want to.
 The TGA balance, for instance, is right here.
 Or you can look at the Treasury Daily Statement where they show the actual flow of funds into and out of the TGA on a daily basis.
 Or you can look at the Fed’s balance sheet right here.
 It’s a meticulous and simple flow of funds accounting that shows the balances to the dollar.
 These dollars aren’t just fictional accounting entries.
 They were not destroyed at all.
 They have specific economic ramifications and the credits/debits help fund specific parts of our government.
 Clearly, nothing has been destroyed here unless you misconstrue the institutional relationships to reflect something they don’t.
 But in the MMT world these accounts don’t really have money because the consolidated government supposedly holds its own assets where the assets get “destroyed”.
 This is a nonsensical view of the world as these specific balance sheets serve specific economic purposes that have real-world impacts.
 They aren’t “destroyed” in any meaningful sense and any theory claiming such things is not based in reality.4